promisingd1/fictional-university/README.md

 # fictional-university
-Fictional University is an WordPress Web Development Project.
+Fictional University is an WordPress Theme.